martvanrijthoven/pyamlo/docs/index.md

 Welcome to the official documentation for **PYAMLO**.

 PYAMLO is a  YAML configuration loader for Python, designed for advanced configuration scenarios.
-It supports file inclusion, deep merging, environment variable injection, variable interpolation, and direct Python object instantiation from YAML.
+It supports file inclusion, deep merging, environment variable injection, variable interpolation, and direct object instantiation.

 ---